 Most readers are interested in taking action on reducing washer and dryer energy usage.
 Holistically speaking, the energy use is a small part of a bigger picture of laundry sustainability.
-Read on for details on the usage per load, per month, and also the electricity costs associated with each.

 |kWh / Cost (Per Load)||kWh / Cost (Per Month)||kWh / Cost (Per Year)|

 |Washer||0.43 kWh||10.7 kWh||128 kWh|

 |Dryer||2.00 kWh||48.3 kWh||580 kWh|